-If you have always wanted to explore a career working with dogs you have certainly landed in the right place.
+If you have wondered how to become a dog groomer & wanted to explore a new career opportunity working with dogs you have certainly landed in the right place.

 If you are looking for a career working with animals and you have a genuine love of dogs this could be the answer for you.
 It can be a challenging but hugely rewarding job.
 Good customer service and communication skills are essential as you will be required to liaise with customers and their pets.
 You will need to discuss styles and tailor haircuts to the customer's requirements.
 You will be Interacting with the customers and their furry friends and a warm caring nature is important as customers will be leaving their pets in your care and the dogs comfort, welfare and well being is all part of the service.
 Not only is a quality groom important but just as important is the service that you offer if you wish to excel in this industry.